 Long Island's Andrew Weiss and Friends have made a name for themselves since their debut LP arrived in 2018 with their unique blend of Laurel Canyon folk rock and the sonic flourishes of late-70s power pop.
 Singer-songwriter Andrew Weiss clings to and cherishes moments of intimacy and emotional currency through his songwriting.
 A classic glow silhouettes his storytelling, fusing a smart, throwback warmth and charm right into the work.
 Weiss’ songs show off his chops for character-driven stories, with an attention to detail and lyrical prowess on par with the likes of Tom Petty, paired with a sense of melody that pays homage to Cheap Trick and Buffalo Springfield.
-Weiss and his collaborators return in 2025 with a glowing new album, “The Last of the Outdoor Kids”.
+Weiss and his collaborators return in 2026 with a glowing new album …To Change a Lightbulb.

 Self-taught on the many instruments he knows how to play, Weiss’ journey sprouted from early exposure to The Beatles, which came full circle in 2018 after a spontaneous run-in and 20 minute conversation with Paul McCartney.
 He began picking guitar and writing songs at only seven years old, and he would later play in various bands throughout his youth.
 In 2009, he formed a solo endeavor called High Fascination and wrote, recorded and mixed three pop/rock-leaning albums alone in his bedroom.